 How does it work?

 You upload a CSV-file with information about your subscribers to a Visiolink FTP.
 It has to contain at least a unique subscription number and an agreed upon number of relevant fields.

 Next time the CSV-file is imported, the system runs through the entries in the database and compares them with the ones in the existing CSV-file.
-Now it will suspend the ones that no longer figure in the CSV and activate the users that are now listed in the CSV-file.
+Now it will suspend the ones which no longer figure in the CSV and activate the users now listed in the CSV-file.